adap/flower/examples/quickstart_pytorch/README.md

 ## Run PyTorch Federated

-Start bz cloning the Flower example.
+Start by cloning the Flower example.
 We have prepared a single line that you can copy into your shell:

 ```shell
 git clone --depth=1 https://github.com/adap/flower.git && mv flower/examples/quickstart_tensorflow . && rm -rf flower && cd quickstart_tensorflow